Connections: Birds Without Borders

 Voices: What are some of the inherent dangers for birds during the migratory process?

-Another danger in migration is timing.
-The pineal gland in birds controls circadian rhythms, which regulate sleep/wake cycles, song, migration, and reproduction.
-Light can shine through their skin, which triggers a kind of migratory restlessness.
-Once triggered, they start the migratory journey.
-Historically, birds returned to Wisconsin in spring to find buds and tiny leaves on the trees, loaded with insect food and caterpillars.
+Historically, birds have returned to areas like Wisconsin in spring to find buds and tiny leaves on trees loaded with insect food and caterpillars.
 Everything the birds needed to thrive was available.
 Because of climate change, springs are warmer.
-Plants are budding and insects are emerging sooner.
-And so there's a mismatch between when the birds arrive and when the food is there.
+Plants are budding, and insects are emerging sooner.
+And so there's a mismatch between when the birds arrive and when the food arrives.

 Voices: Can you talk to us about the declining bird populations?
 Is this general or specific to a species?